hola/player/plugin2.md

 ### Plugin structure
 - Hola plugin is described as a JSON object
-- OPEN_VIDEO_TITLE - This variable is the video title (extracted from the the video meta data) and is available for your plugin as input.
+- `OPEN_VIDEO_TITLE` - This variable is the video title (extracted from the the video meta data) and is available for your plugin as input.
 Use it to find subtitles for the current video.
-- "parse" - A plugin MAY contain a "parse" section for getting more variables (example, you can run regex on the page html to find your video id and then use that video id to fetch subtitles for the video identified by the video id).
+- `parse` - A plugin MAY contain a `parse` section for getting more variables (example, you can run regex on the page html to find your video id and then use that video id to fetch subtitles for the video identified by the video id).
-- "fetch" - A plugin MUST contain a "fetch" section.
-The fetch section defines the differnt ways to get subtitles for the current video.
+- `fetch` - A plugin MUST contain a `fetch` section.
+The `fetch` section defines the differnt ways to get subtitles for the current video.

 ### Example: Fetch subtitles with XML-RPC

 `parse` section scans for `<a>` elements with `href` to `hola.org`, and with regex matching extracts the variable `{OPEN_VIDEO_ID}`.
-If `{OPEN_VIDEO_ID}` is set, `fetch` will then send XML-RPC requests, and use the responses for subtitles.
+If `{OPEN_VIDEO_ID}` is set, `fetch` will then send XML-RPC request to find subtitles by the video id, and use the responses for subtitles.
+If there is no {OPEN_VIDEO_ID}, `fetch` will send XML-RPC requests to find subtitles by the video title, and use the responses for subtitles.

 ```json
 {